global-asp/asp-source/en/0166_the-girl-who-got-rich.md

 ##
-But she mourned for the loss of her sister and she said, “One who did not listen to advice ended up in an elephant's mouth.”
+But she mourned for the loss of her sister and she said, "One who did not listen to advice ended up in an elephant's mouth."

 ##
 * License: [CC-BY]